 - Identifying and suppressing false positives: This can be tedious work on a good day and overwhelming on a bad one.
 Identifying false positives can often be streamlined or automated using modern event management and incident response automation tools.

 - Initial investigation and threat hunting: Analysts need to quickly find evidence of a compromised system or unusual activity, and they often need to do so at scale.

 - Opening and updating incident tickets/cases: Due to improved integration with ticketing systems, event management and monitoring tools used by response teams can often generate tickets to the right team members and update these as evidence comes in.

 - Producing reports and metrics: Once evidence has been collected and cases are underway or resolved, generating reports and metrics can take a lot of analysts' time.

-James Carder and Jessica Hebenstreit of Mayo Clinic provided several tactical examples of automated incident response in their 2015 RSA Conference presentation.
+James Carder and Jessica Hebenstreit of Mayo Clinic provided several tactical examples of automated incident response in a past RSA Conference presentation:

-- Automated forensic imaging of disk and memory from a suspect system driven by alerts triggered in network and host-based antimalware platforms and tools.
+- automated forensic imaging of disk and memory from a suspect system driven by alerts triggered in network and host-based antimalware platforms and tools; and

 There are many more areas where automated incident response can help, especially in forensic evidence gathering, threat hunting, and even automated quarantine or remediation activities on suspect systems.

 Endpoint security vendors have begun to emphasize response automation activities and integration with detection, response and forensics capabilities.
 Analysts need to quickly identify indicators of compromise and perform lookup actions across other systems, as automating as much of this as possible is a common goal today.